VladimirK2/kzm-tools/tafcj-doc.md

 Output:
     Seattle, OPT-IN

-Core field can be addressed by its number:
+Core field can also be addressed by its number:

     read
         FBNK.CUSTOMER